I’m not going to lie: Selling art isn’t easy.

 Whether you are just starting out with selling your work online or you have hit a slump in sales, this post can help shed some light on what you can do to help make more art sales.

-As a full time working artist, I mainly focus on online sales so this post is geared towards that market.
+As a full-time working artist, I mainly focus on online sales so this post is geared toward that market.
 If I ever get back into doing in-person events, I’ll write another post for that area (but don’t hold your breath!).

 Let’s jump in!
 Here are 6 possible reasons why you’re not making art sales:

 1. There simply aren’t enough eyes on your work.

 I know this is a big “Duh”, but you have to get your work out there and declare that you are in business in order to make sales.
 This means growing a social following, posting on various platforms, cultivating an email list, and possibly even running ads.
 (Though I don’t recommend ads to start.)

 Every social platform is different, but for sure get started on Instagram and create a Facebook page.
 Post at least once a day on Insta and at least three times a week on FB.
 Make sure you are creating accounts that are dedicated to art and don’t have extraneous personal content mixed in (i.e. photos of food or selfies).
 Read: How I Promote My Artwork on the Internet

 Right now, posting once a week on one or two social media platforms and just crossing your fingers that people will automatically visit your online store isn’t enough.
 Create a social media schedule and post often to increase your exposure.